 - Create a Non-Punitive Environment: Foster an atmosphere where employees feel safe reporting issues without fear of repercussions.

-- Utilise Checklists: Implement checklists for conducting STOs to ensure all necessary steps are followed systematically.
+- Utilise Safety Time-Out Checklists: Implement safety time out checklists for conducting STOs to ensure all necessary steps are followed systematically.

 - Leverage Technology: Use digital tools, e.g. Hubble Safety Management System, for real-time reporting of hazards and tracking action items post-STO.